What Is a Typical Day in Rehab Like?

 How Long Is Rehab?

-When you ask how long rehab takes, it is important to note that everyone is different.
-This answer is based on many factors, such as the intensity of the substance use disorder, mental health and physical health, just to name a few.
-Program lengths vary.
+Program lengths vary based on several factors, such as the severity of a person’s substance misuse.
 Some stays in rehab can be shorter, lasting around 28 to 30 days.
-Some programs are designed to last 60 days or 90 days, while some last 6-12 months or longer.4
+Some programs are designed to last 60 days or 90 days, while some last 6-12 months or longer.5

 What to Expect After Rehab

-Once you are ready to leave inpatient rehab, there are aftercare services that can help you maintain your recovery.
-Aftercare has been shown to help prevent relapse in high-risk people, as well as increase the chances of long-term recovery overall.7 Some of these services include:4
+What happens after rehab varies depending on your situation.
+However, your treatment plan should include aftercare services that can help you maintain your recovery.
+Aftercare has been shown to help prevent relapse in high-risk people, as well as increase the chances of long-term recovery overall.6 Some of these services include:5, 6, 7

 - Individual counseling, where you can receive ongoing help for sustaining your recovery process after rehab.